 Heat Advisory for Miami-Dade, Broward

-MIAMI - A Heat Advisory has been issued for Miami-Dade and Broward.
+MIAMI - A Heat Advisory has been issued for Miami-Dade and Broward and the Keys.

 Afternoon temperatures will be in the low to mid-90s.
 However, combined with the humidity the heat indices will be up to 110 degrees.